sarfarazsyed/shotmail/README.md

 <h1 align=center> SHOT MAIL!</h1>
-<h2> A simple mailing client to emails to multiple senders in one click..</h2>
+<h2> A simple mailing client to send email to multiple senders in one click..</h2>
 <hr>
 <h2>Description</h2>
 <p>	It is an application built in python.
 It is used to send emails with particular data to particular email specified in an Excel sheet.
 We do write a message format of specific type and dynamic content variables should be prefixed by $.
 After completion of specifying data in excel and message body in a text file.
 You can run our application.
 Fill the required details and click send.
 All the details will be sent to mutiple email addresses with their respective data.</p>